Josh Rojas Player Props: Diamondbacks vs. Rockies

 Josh Rojas At The Plate

-- In 44 games played this year, he has not gone deep.
+- In 45 games played this season, he has not hit a home run.

-- Rojas has picked up an RBI in 36.4% of his games this season, with two or more RBI in 11.4% of his games.
-He has also driven in three or more runs in one contest.
+- Rojas has driven home a run in 16 games this year (35.6%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.